HMPNK/HANNO/README.md

 # Functional annotations for all transcripts with assigned CDS are in tables:
 **out.emapper.annotations** -> all EGGNOG annotations
 **out.emapper.annotations.xlsx** -> same as above in Excel format
-**final_description.txt** -> gathered information from EGGNOG and LAST agianst protein database to populate the bed12 name fields
+**final_description.txt** -> gathered information from EGGNOG and LAST against protein database to populate the bed12 name fields

 # annotated bed12 output:
 **final.all.eggnog.bed12** -> all transcripts including eggnog annotations (eggnog results are more reliable than LAST, but also fewer annotatted transcripts)